 Catholic education on Cape Cod emerged in the 1990s and became fully established in the new century’s first decade.

-As a result of the vision of founding pastor Rev. Edward J. Byington, St. Francis Xavier Preparatory School opened its doors in September 1996 to students in grades five through eight.
+St. Francis Xavier Preparatory School opened its doors in September 1996 to students in grades five through eight.
 In 2007, the long-standing dream of Cape Catholic secondary education became a reality as Bishop George W. Coleman dedicated Pope John Paul II High School in September 2007.
 Separately, St. Francis Xavier Preparatory School and Pope John Paul II High School established strong academics, arts, athletics, and spiritual life.
 “SFXP” and “PJP” grew in enrollment and reputation.

 In 2013, Bishop Coleman unified the schools as one, grades 5-12 school administered by the Diocese of Fall River.
 In the ensuing years, identities previously separate grew together through shared programs, resources, staff members, students, and families.
 In 2021, the school adopted the name “St. John Paul II School” for the entire Grades 5-12 institution.

 St. John Paul II School is accredited by the New England Association of Schools & Colleges (NEASC).